 U.S. Circuit Judge at United States Court of Appeals

-Judge Bianco serves on the United States Court of Appeals, bringing extensive judicial experience to the conference.
+Judge Bianco serves on the United States Court of Appeals and has a distinguished career in the judiciary.

 Richard Bernstein